The English Seaside

 How many people are involved?

-This workshop is strictly limited to a maximum of 6 participants.
+This workshop is strictly limited to a maximum of 6 participants (or fewer, depending on the Government’s current Covid-19 requirements).

 The fees for the workshop and the subsequent follow-ups are included in this cost.
 You will need to pay for your own travel and hotel accommodation, plus all food & drink consumed during the weekend.
 You will also need to consider the cost of producing your book (which could be as little as £18 per copy – Brian will guide you through the book production process).

-If you would like to take part in this workshop, please don’t delay – the September workshop was fully booked within 48 hours of the launch.
+If you would like to take part in this workshop, please don’t delay – the September 2020 and the April 2021 workshops were fully booked within 48 hours of the launch.